temporalio/proposals/ruby/type-hinting-converters-codecs-errors.md

   # superclass for all errors within the SDK itself
   class InternalError < Error

-  class ClientError < InternalError # errors specific to Client class MissingNamespace < ClientError
+  class ClientError < Error # errors specific to Client ...
-  ...

-  class WorkerError < InternalError # errors specific to Worker class TooManyStickyWorkflows < WorkerError
+  class WorkerError < InternalError # errors specific to Worker ...
-  ...

   # superclass for connection and network errors